Applications 101: Terms & Definitions

 State-System Applications: other large states with a network of public universities (California, Florida, etc.) have their own version of ApplyTexas for students to use

-College-Specific Applications: some schools have their own separate applications that students must complete for admission
+College-Specific Applications: some schools (such as Tulane) have their own separate applications that students must complete for admission

-Another decision students will need to make is when to apply to each school.
+Another decision you will need to make is when to apply to each school.
 Here is an explanation of each admission option: